Perform a staged migration of email

 The place to change the TTL setting is on your email system's mail exchanger record, also called an MX record.
 This lives on your public facing DNS system.
 If you have more than one MX record, you need to change the value on each record to 3,600 or less.

-If you need some help configuring your DNS settings, go to our Create DNS records at any DNS hosting provider for Office 365.
+If you need some help configuring your DNS settings, go to our Create DNS records at any DNS hosting provider.

 Email systems use a DNS record called an MX record to figure out where to deliver emails.
 During the email migration process, your MX record was pointing to your on-premises email system.
-Now that the email migration to Office 365 is complete for all of your users, it's time to point your MX record to Office 365.
-This helps ensure that incoming email is delivered to your Office 365mailboxes.
+Now that the email migration to Microsoft 365 or Office 365 is complete for all of your users, it's time to point your MX record to Microsoft 365 or Office 365.
+This helps ensure that incoming email is delivered to your Microsoft 365 or Office 365 mailboxes.
 Moving the MX record also let you turn off your old email system when you are ready.

 It can take up to 72 hours for the email systems of your customers and partners to recognize the changed MX record.
 Wait at least 72 hours before you proceed to the next task.